geek-fun/dockit-site/docs/index.md

   - title: Full featured editor
     details: Powered by monaco-editor the backbones of vscode, provide familiar editor environment for developers
   - title: Keep your connections
-    details: Keep your connections in desktop apps, move the dependencies of dashboard tools
+    details: Keep your Elasticsearch server connections in DocKit move the dependencies of dashboard tools
   - title: File persistence
-    details: Save your code in your machine as file, never lost
+    details: Save your ElasticSearch Query in your machine as file, never lost
   - title: Multi engines support
     details: Support Elasticsearch, OpenSearch, and more to come
 ---